Chicken and Sausage Gumbo

 sliced scallions, cajun seasoning to sprinkle, and a few dashes of your favorite hot sauce

 Heat a large dutch oven or heavy soup pot over a medium flame and add the sausage.
 Cook the sausage until it has browned all over and rendered a little fat, 3-5 minutes.
 Remove the sausage with a slotted spoon and set it aside.
-In the same pot, add the butter to melt and then drizzle in the oil.
+In the same pot, drizzle in the oil to heat.
 Sprinkle the flour into the pot, stir to make a paste, and reduce the heat to low.
 Cook, stirring frequently, 5-7 minutes until the "roux" is a golden brown color.

 Add the onion and celery to the roux and cook 5 minutes, until the vegetables are beginning to soften.
-Add the peppers, garlic, bay leaf, cumin, cajun seasoning, thyme, salt, and pepper and give the mixture a big stir.
+Add the peppers, garlic, bay leaf, cumin, cajun seasoning, thyme, 1 tsp salt, and some ground black pepper to taste and give the mixture a big stir.
 Cook another 3 minutes or so to soften the peppers and toast the spices.

 Next, add the tomatoes and chicken stock to the vegetables and stir to combine.
 Submerge the browned sausage and chicken thighs into the liquid.
 Bring everything to a boil, then reduce the heat to low and let the gumbo gently simmer for 30-40 minutes, until the chicken thighs are fully cooked through.